robert-vetter/Stock-Analysis-Mood/README.md

 # Stock-Analysis

-I wrote a Python script that predicts the stock price for the next day.
+This repository contains a Python script that predicts stock prices for the next day using machine learning techniques.

+📈 **Note:** The accuracy depends on the dataset and selected model parameters.